JohnCoker/thrustcurve3/README.md

 I didn't want to go entirely client-side rendering because I wanted the site to be SEO-friendly, but I did want to have the option of higher interactivity in the browser.
-Initially, I was looking at [AngularJS](https://angularjs.org/), but their approach is a bit too radically client-side, plus 2.0 is still immature.
+Initially, I was looking at [AngularJS](https://angularjs.org/), but their approach is a bit too radically client-side, plus 2.0 was immature.
 In the end, all of the full-featured frameworks just felt too complex and cumbersome and I went back to a simpler structure of [Express](http://expressjs.com/) with Handlebars as the template engine.